Building resilient food systems

 The Foodgrains Bank network is supporting families to improve incomes while strengthening biodiversity.
 These include community gardens, poultry farming, small livestock, beekeeping, mushroom farming, and ecotourism.

-New livelihoods are strengthened through training and farmer champions who support their peers; through improved technology, such as more accessible bee hives and fuel-efficient cookstoves; and through financial inclusion, particularly through Village Savings and Loan Associations.
-An estimated 15,528 women and 9,507 men can more easily access credit now and invest in new livelihoods.
+New livelihoods are strengthened through training and farmer champions who support their peers; through improved technology, such as more accessible bee hives; and through financial inclusion, particularly through community-based savings groups.
+More than 27,000 individuals have joined 991 groups, and can more easily access credit now and invest in new livelihoods.

 Landscape Governance